Marie Clothilde Balfour

 Marie Clothilde Balfour (20 October 1862 – September 1931) was a British writer, translator, and folklorist.
 She wrote three novels, stories, and plays; translated poetry and a French Revolution-era memoir; collected folk stories and songs; and edited two volumes of letters from her aunt.

 Early life and education

 Balfour was born in Edinburgh, the daughter of James Balfour, a noted engineer, and Christina Simson Balfour (later Nicholson).
 Writer Robert Louis Stevenson was her first cousin.
 She spent her early years in New Zealand while her father was working there; when he died in 1869, she returned to Scotland with her mother.

 Publications

 Balfour wrote three novels, translated a French Revolution-era memoir, and edited two volumes of letters from her aunt, Margaret Isabella Balfour Stevenson, sent during her travels with her son in Polynesia.
-She also wrote plays and stories, and collected folklore.
+She also wrote plays and stories, and collected folklore from Northumberland and Lincolnshire.
 "From time to time doubts have been expressed about the authenticity of the tales that Marie Clothilde Balfour said she had collected," notes one scholar, because the tales she published were especially strange, and she certainly added her own literary flourishes.